Pasu4/animdustry/README.md

 - **author:** The main author of the mod.
 Other mentions can be placed in *credits.txt*.
 - **description:** The description of your mod.
 Currently does absolutely nothing.
 - **enabled:** Whether the mod should be loaded.
 Can be omitted (assumed true).
+- **debug:** Whether the mod is in debug mode.
+Debug mode activates some features that are useful for debugging.
+Can be omitted (assumed false).

 ## Custom Units